 Shelby R. du Pasquier is considered as a leading lawyer in banking and financial services in Switzerland.
 He is the co-head of the Banking and Finance group of Lenz & Staehelin in Geneva.
 Mr du Pasquier advises a number of Swiss and international financial institutions, as well as Swiss and offshore private equity, hedge funds and fund managers.
 He has been nominated by Chambers in 2008 as a leading individual in Banking & Finance and as regards Investment Funds.
 Mr du Pasquier is a frequent speaker at professional conferences on banking and financial law issues, as well as investment funds.

-CEO, Fox Partnership group of companies,
+CEO, Fowler Fox & Co group of companies,

 Dr. Stefan Jaecklin,

-CFA Partner, Head Wealth and Asset Management
+CFA Partner, Head Wealth and Asset Management,